 Students selected for admission into the Nursing major must verify that they understand and meet these technical standards with or without a reasonable accommodation.
-A student with a condition who may need a reasonable accommodation to meet the technical standards will be referred to the Office of Services for Students with Disabilities (OSSD) for an evaluation of whether the condition is a disability as defined by applicable laws, and a determination will specifically determination of what accommodations are reasonable.
-The take into consideration whether the requested accommodations might jeopardize the safety of the classroom, laboratory, and clinical coursework the patient, and the ability to complete required for the Nursing major.
+A student with a condition who may need a reasonable accommodation to meet the technical standards will be referred to the Office of Services for Students with Disabilities (OSSD) for an evaluation of whether the condition is a disability as defined by applicable laws, and a determination of what accommodations are reasonable.
+The determination will specifically take into consideration whether the requested accommodations might jeopardize the safety of the patient, and the ability to complete the classroom, laboratory, and clinical coursework required for the Nursing major.
 The OSSD, with input from the Department of Nursing, will make this determination.
-Whenever possible, reasonable accommodations will be provided for those individuals with disabilities to enable them to meet these standards and ensure that students are denied the benefits of, excluded from participation in, or otherwise subjected to not discrimination.
+Whenever possible, reasonable accommodations will be provided for those individuals with disabilities to enable them to meet these standards and ensure that students are not denied the benefits of, excluded from participation in, or otherwise subjected to discrimination.

-Based on the standards benchmarked by ANA Code of Ethics, American Association of Colleges of Nursing, the Commission on Collegiate Nursing Education, PA State Board of Nursing Practice Act, the PA State Board of Nursing Rules and Regulations and the Mission and Values Statements of West Chester University (WCU) the Department of Nursing prepares students to practice nursing safely, proficiently and empathetically and to think critically in diverse and challenging practice settings.
+Based on the standards benchmarked by ANA Code of Ethics, American Association of Colleges of Nursing, the Commission on Collegiate Nursing Education, PA State Board of Nursing Practice Act, the PA State Board of Nursing Rules and Regulations and the Mission and Values Statements of West Chester University (WCU) the Department of Nursing prepares students to practice nursing safely, proficiently and empathetically with cultural awareness and humility and to think critically in diverse and challenging practice settings.